Vargodl/DVwords-WeekenStrung/README.md

 April 8

-to be elaborated on over the next few days: Malefemnism, con/tra/ception, the lowerarchy and Catholicism in context
+The following topics to be elaborated on over the next few days: Malefemnism, con/tra/ception, the lowerarchy and Catholicism in context

 More on mom:
 1. although they weren't called such at the time, mom's "love languages" were service, deprivation and sacrifice